 NACCC is approved by the Cities for Financial Empowerment (CFE) Fund to provide Financial Empowerment Center (FEC) training.

 We currently have thousands of individuals on our national registry of certified counselors.
 Many have been recertified multiple times in our years of operation

 - The sources and solutions of delinquent debt

 Our curriculum is holistic in that it emphasizes not only the financial side of debt-related issues but also the emotional/cognitive aspects related to destructive money behaviors.
 The program is based on a needs and job analysis conducted by Florida Tech (one of the top 50 universities in the country).
 Therefore, it is application-based and enhances counselors ability to help consumers in financial distress.

-The Certified Credit Counselor, Certified Financial Health Counselor, and Debt Settlement Specialist programs share a core curriculum, Keys to Success, which is made up of four modules:
+Both of the Core programs (Certified Credit Counselor and Certified Financial Health Counselor) share a core curriculum, Keys to Success, which is made up of four modules:

 - Counseling and Communication Skills: Including rapport building, listening skills, conducting interviews, and maintaining non-judgmental communication.

 - Problem Solving Skills: Includes, as they relate to managing personal finances, gathering information, establishing financial goals, and implementing action plans.